lacework/terraform-provider-lacework/docs/resources/convert_v1_to_v2_resource_groups.md

 # Azure Resource Groups

-## Older Resource Group
+## Old Resource Groups

-The older Azure resource group supported the tenant field and a list of subscriptions within that tenant to be included in the resource group.
+For Azure, the old Resource Groups supported the `tenant` field, which contained a list of subscriptions to be included in the Resource Group.

-### Example Representation
+### Example

 ```hcl
 resource "lacework_resource_group_azure" "example" {